arnavxkohli/GRAM-Synth/README.md

 The `transmitter` and `receiver` booleans are global variables but do not need to be declared as `volatile` or be protected by a semaphore.
 Since these are convenience variables part of the configuration options of the keyboard, their value will never change and in face the compiler will ensure that it is cached to increase execution speed if compiled with the `-O3` (all optimizations on) flag.
 ### Receiving messages
 Initially, to implement receiving messages from one keyboard to the other, the `CAN_RX()` method was used, which would poll for messages which was inefficient because messages could be missed in the display thread.
 To counter this:
 - A message queue of size 36 was implemented, storing 8 byte arrays (unsigned integers).
 The queue is a FIFO (first in first out) data structure.
-A more comprehensive analysis of the queue's functionality can be found in the inter task dependencies section below.
+A more comprehensive analysis of the queue's functionality can be found [below](#Inter-Task-Dependencies).
 - An interrupt `CAN_RX_ISR` would then move the incoming message into the queue (one at a time).
 This is effective because there is no longer a strong possibility of missing multiple messages.
 This also improves the separation of concerns between tasks, and improves the speed of message processing because messages no longer have to wait in transit, and the moment a message is received the RTOS interrupts to put it onto the queue.
 The ISR was initialized with the `CAN_Register_ISR` similar to the ISR for the transmission task.
 - The bulk of the message processing was done by the `CAN_RX_Task`.
 As mentioned in the previous sections, playing a note on the receiver was dependent on the `doubleBufferTask` (`nok` and `tone_idx`).
 If the keyboard was in loopback mode, this task is redundant and does nothing (but is still needed to receive and transmit messages to itself).\
 Messages were not displayed on the display and there was no merit in declaring the variables associated with receiving messages as globals.